University of Oklahoma – College of Dentistry

-Areas of Focus: Cleft and Craniofacial Surgery
+Areas of Concentration: Cleft and Craniofacial Surgery Fellowship

 Program Director: Fabio Ritto DDS, MD, MS, PhD